nvonpentz/go-blockchain/README.md

 # go-blockchain

-A simple implementation of a privatepeer-to-peer blockchain.
+A simple implementation of a private peer-to-peer blockchain.
 There is no cryptocoin associated with this blockchain, it just the data structure.

 ## Usage
 ```